 The Berlin trip is a vital part of this course.
 Students are expected to positively represent the University of Houston, act professionally, abide all the laws of the country being visited, participate in all excursions and seminars (unless they are deemed optional), and to attend all classes.
 Violating the Bauer Code, delaying the group, being disruptive, missing activities, being non-responsive, drinking alcohol during program activities, and bringing along guests are examples of behaviors that will negatively affect the contribution grade.
 Student's will not be penalized for lack of participation that was caused by factors beyond their control (e.g., flight delays, mandatory quarantine, etc.).
 Students' behaviors on the Berlin trip counts 50 points.
-Blackboard discussion contribution counts 10 points.
-The Blackboard discussion will be based on the week's readings as specified on the schedule below.
-Blackboard discussion contribution points will be based on the quality and quantity of each student's postings, as well as the quantity of postings each student has read.
+Canvas discussion contribution counts 10 points.
+The Canvas discussion will be based on the week's readings as specified on the schedule below.
+Canvas discussion contribution points will be based on the quality and quantity of each student's postings, as well as the quantity of postings each student has read.
 High quality postings will be more than just opinions; they will include references and links to material that supports the opinions.
 Students are expected to contribute two quality posts per week, for a total of at least 10 quality posts.
 To get full credit, students are expected to read at least 90% of the posts.
+AI is not allowed for the creation of any posts or any written assignments for this class.